Macroeconomic Spillovers of Weather Shocks across U.S. States: Data

 \subsection{State-level economic variables}

 \textit{State-level economic activity.} Our aim is to capture the impact of weather-related disasters on broad measures of economic activity that allow assessing the presence of spillover effects.
-Unfortunately, data on Gross State Product is only available at a quarterly frequency and only from 2005, resulting in a relatively small number of available observations.
+Unfortunately, data on Gross State Product is only available at a quarterly frequency from 2005, resulting in a relatively small number of available observations.
 Moreover, working with monthly data appears preferable in this context, since the duration of extreme weather events is generally shorter than one month, and so using lower-frequency data may lead to temporal aggregation bias.
-The proxy of economic activity developed by \citet{BaumeisterLeivaLeonSims2022}, referred to as weekly Economic Conditions Indicators (ECI), is suitable for our purposes.
-This is a composite indicator based on mixed-frequency dynamic factor models covering multiple dimensions of state-level economic activity (e.g., mobility, labor market, real activity, expectations measures, financial and households indices).
+The proxy of economic activity developed by \citet{BaumeisterLeivaLeonSims2022}, referred to as weekly Economic Conditions Indicator (ECI), is suitable for our purposes.
+This is a composite indicator based on mixed-frequency dynamic factor models covering multiple dimensions of state-level economic activity (mobility, labor market, real activity, expectations measures, financial and households indices).
 Since the ECI is scaled to match four-quarter growth rates of U.S. real GDP, and we are interested in measuring the economic effects of weather shocks at a monthly frequency, we take the monthly average of the weekly index and label it Monthly Economic Conditions Indicator (MECI) hereafter.
-Unlike other indicators of economic activity available at the state level on a monthly basis - such as employment or hours worked - the MECI includes a broad set of both standard and non-standard variables (e.g., electricity consumption, oil rig counts, vehicle miles traveled) that allow for a more comprehensive measure, enabling a better study of any spillover effects.
-See \citet{bokun2023fred} for an overview of state-specific variables for the U.S.\footnote{In the online Appendix, we rely on the number of hours worked in manufacturing as an alternative dependent variable in the GVAR, in place of MECI.
-As expected, being a less comprehensive measure of economic activity, the impact of weather shocks on hours is stronger in the region hit by the shock, while spillover effects in other states are often negligible.}
+Unlike other indicators of economic activity available at the state level on a monthly basis - such as employment or hours worked - the MECI includes a broad set of both standard and non-standard variables (e.g., electricity consumption, oil rig counts, vehicle miles traveled) that allow for a more comprehensive measure, thereby enabling a more thorough analysis of spillover effects.
+See \citet{bokun2023fred} for an overview of state-specific variables for the U.S.\footnote{In the online Appendix, we rely on more disaggregated indicators of economic activity (e.g., the number of hours worked in manufacturing) as alternative dependent variables in the GVAR, in place of MECI.
+The additional results corroborate the baseline ones.
+However, as expected, using less comprehensive measures of economic activity leads to estimate weaker spillover effects.}